hytest-org/hytest/doc/ADR.md

 ADRs are typically used on larger projects.
 We include them here to keep track of foundational decisions which affect contributors over the longer term.

-ADRs start as a [new issue](https://github.com/hytest-org/hytest/issues/new) tagged with <kbd>ADR</kbd>.
-Discussion and decisions are included in the issue's discussion thread.
-They are added to this index once accepted as a convenience to see them all in one place. (also available by a [search of the issues in this repo](https://github.com/hytest-org/hytest/issues?q=label%3AADR).
+For this project, we will not track ADRs as text/markdown files in our repository, as is typically done.
+Instead, we expect all major decisions to begin as a Github issue, and we expect a discussion and decisions to be made within that thread.
+To begin a discussion around a new decision point, a contributor should start a [new issue](https://github.com/hytest-org/hytest/issues/new) tagged with <kbd>ADR</kbd>.
+Once that issue comes to a resolution, it will be added to this index as a convenience to see them all in one place.
+You can also find all ADRs by a [search of the issues in this repo](https://github.com/hytest-org/hytest/issues?q=label%3AADR).

 | ADR Issue No.| Status | Description |
 |-----|-----|-----|